jw44lavo/learn_python/README.md

 **Language**: A language is a certain type of speaking to your computer.
 There are hundreds of programming languages and several language types as well.
 Details are not important at the beginning, but you should know following: Here you can see an introduction to Python.

 **Python**: Python is the programming language presented here.
 It focuses on code readability, why it is often used as an entry-language.
+There are Python 2.7 and Python 3.x.
+This guide is about Python 3.x.
+You will probably learn about the difference later on.

 # General Advice